 While basin-scale analysis allows an overview of forecasting skill, local-scale testing is imperative as forecasting tools are expected to be used on local-scale analysis (Dayan et al., 2023).
-Here, we also provide MHW forecasts for two key areas of maritime activity in the Mediterranean Sea: the Ligurian Sea and the Gulf of Taranto (Fig. 3).
+Here, we also provide MHW forecasts for two key areas of

+- 150 maritime activity in the Mediterranean Sea: the Ligurian Sea and the Gulf of Taranto (Fig. 3).
 Each region experienced MHW conditions at different times during the summer, and in each case the forecasts accurately predicted the onset, persistence, intensity and decays.
 The Ligurian Sea, bordered by Italy and France, is a crucial location for marine conservation; it doubles as a marine protected area (the Pelagos Sanctuary for Mediterranean Marine Mammals) which is home to unique species of fin whales and striped dolphins, amongst other species (Notarbartolo-de-Sciara et al., 2008).
-The Ligurian Sea experienced 115 days of MHWs throughout the summer, and temperature anomalies reached a maximum of 4.46 °C above the 1987-2019 average at the end of July, coinciding with the peak temperature of the summer (28.74 °C).
-The forecasts of SST were highly accurate; root-means-squared difference (RMSE) of the forecasts shown in Fig. 3a (across lead times) was 0.12° C, lower than the reported RMSDs averaged over the entire Mediterranean Sea between the analysis and independent observations (Goglio et al., 2023).
+The Ligurian Sea experienced - 155 115 days of MHWs throughout the summer, and temperature anomalies reached a maximum of 4.46oC above the 1987-2019 average at the end of July, coinciding with the peak temperature of the summer (28.74oC).
+This activity is indicative of the conditions experienced by the rest of the western part of the Mediterranean basin.
 For an indication of forecast reliability, we highlight the false alarms (MHW days forecast but not observed) and misses (MHW days observed but not forecast).
-First we note that in the \$9% of days the correct conditions are forecast with few, sporadic exceptions.
+First we note that in the vast majority of days the correct conditions are forecast with few, sporadic exceptions.
 For example, the forecast made on May 10th captured the sharp rise in SST but not the MHW conditions at the end of the week.
-However, reducing the lead time (i.e. checking forecasts made on the 12th or 13th) correctly
+However, reducing the - lead time (i.e. checking forecasts made on the 12th or 13th) correctly forecast the MHW state.

-The Gulf of Taranto, situated in the Northern Ionian Sea, is one of the most productive areas of shellfish (mussels) farming in Italy (Prioli, 2004) but there is not yet data on MHW-induced mass-mortality or economic loss in this region (Garrabou et al., 2019).
-Unlike the Ligurian Sea, the Gulf of Taranto experienced three short but intense periods of MHW occurrence in June and July, adding up to 61 days of MHWs in total.
-The peak temperature anomaly was 4.76 °C on 6th June, though peak temperatures occurred later in the season.
-As in the Ligurian Sea, the forecasts were highly accurate (demonstrating a RMSD of 0.08 °C).
-Regarding the reliability of MHW forecasts, the continuation of the start of the heatwave in early May was missed by the forecast of May 17th, while the forecast of 2nd August missed several days of MHW occurence.
-However, in both cases, SST increases were predicted.
-None of the forecasts shown in Figure 3 raised false alarms.
+The Gulf of Taranto, situated in the Northern Ionian Sea, is one of the most productive areas of shellfish (mussels) farming in Italy (Prioli, 2004) but there is not yet data on MHW-induced mass-mortality or economic loss in this region (Garrabou et al.,

+- 165 2019).
+Unlike the Ligurian Sea, the Gulf of Taranto experienced three short but intense periods of MHW activity in June and July, adding up to 61 days of MHWs in total.
+The peak temperature anomaly was 4.76oC on 6th June, though peak temperatures occurred later in the season.
+As in the Ligurian Sea, the forecasts reliably captured the MHW state, with few false alarms and misses.
+The continuation of the start of the heatwave in early May was missed by the forecast of May 17th, while the forecast of 2nd August missed several days of MHW activity.
+In both cases, however, the observations show the temperature was only - 170 very slightly over the MHW threshold, and upon visual inspection the forecast temperature was very similar to the observed.

-So far we have studied accuracy of the entire forecast period but, in some applications, it might be necessary or of more interest to have a specific warning time (e.g. 4,days).
-As MedFS produces forecasts every day, we now study forecast accuracy for the summer of 2022 at different lead times; we focus on the Western Mediterranean Sea, as opposed to the entire basin, in order to investigate local forcings as reasons for poor skill (Fig. 4).
-Table 1 quantifies the error of forecasts over the Western Mediterranean Sea.
-The overestimation of MHW activity in July and August occurred in forecasts with lead time of one day.
+So far we have studied accuracy of the entire forecast period but, in some applications, it might be necessary or of more interest to have a specific warning time (e.g. 3 days).
+As the forecasts system produces forecasts every day, we now study forecast accuracy for the summer of 2022 at different lead times (Fig. 4).
+The overestimation of MHW activity in July and August

-In many instances, lead time 1 and lead time 4 are similarly far from the observed values, while lead time 7 further
+175 occurred after a lead time of one day.
+In many instances, lead time 1 and lead time 4 are similarly far from the observed values, while lead time 7 further overestimates the peaks in activity.